moslime/mocopi-reverse-engineering/README.md

 # mocopi-reverse-engineering
-Reverse engineering the mocopi trackers, with the eventual goal of streaming the data to SlimeVR
+Reverse engineering the mocopi trackers, with the eventual goal of streaming the data to SlimeVR, forgoing the need for a phone and the mocopi app